moja-global/moja_global_docs/docs/DeveloperWorkflow/local_domain.rst

 Within FLINT, Local Domains have three main functions:-

--  They are used to store the variable values for all the simulation units which they represent.
+-  Store the variable values for all the simulation units which they represent.
--  Through a Local Domain Controller they assign these values to the simulation units during a simulation.
+-  Assign these values to the
+   simulation units during a simulation through a LocalDomain Controller.
--  They receive the outputs simulation units and update the domain characteristics.
+-  Recieves the ourput simulation units and update the domain characteristics.

 .. figure:: ../images/architecture/LocalDomain.png
    :alt: Local DOmain:- FLINT Core_Component